LingjieEcoEvo/LingjieEcoEvo/README.md

-### Hi there 👋
+#### Thank you for being here!

 ### Introduction
-Thank you for being here!  :city_sunset:

 <p align="center">
   <img src="images/cover_viral_evolution.png">
 </p>

 I am currently working at Kyoto University as an assistant professor.
 I aim to understand the role of giant viruses (i.e., the viral phyla "Nucleocytoviricota" and "Mirusviricota") in the global marine ecosystem and to find evidence of how these viruses influence the evolution of their eukaryotic hosts.
 Benefiting from the development of various sequencing methods, I can see the light getting brighter in the dark room.
 And I am fortunate to be in a position to work on a database for KEGG, where I am surrounded by "unknowns".

 ### Disciplines
-AquacultureMarine BiologyMicrobiologyBioinformatics
+Marine Biology, Microbiology, Bioinformatics, Aquaculture

-Skills and expertise
+### Skills and expertise
-AquacultureFish DiseasesMarine MicrobiologyComparative GenomicsMicrobial DiversityField SamplingMetagenomicsMarine VirologyDNA Extraction
+Ecological Roles of Viruses and Host Regulation Mechanisms
+Comparative Genomics Analysis and Viral Evolution
+Functional and Pathogenic Microorganisms in Aquatic Environments
+Viral Protein Functions

 ### Languages
 Chinese